davidongora/Savannah/Readme.md

 - Python 3.11+
 - PostgreSQL database
-- Africa's Talking account (for SMS functionality)
+- Mobile Sasa account (for SMS functionality)
 - Server with SSH access (for deployment)

 ### 1. Clone and Setup